Marshall3c03/SportsLeagueWebApp/README.md

 ### Client:

-Start the application in development mode. running this command will open ( http://localhost:3000 ) in a browser to view the application:
+Start the application in development mode. running this command will open ( http://localhost:5000 ) in a browser to view the application:

     flask run

-### Server:
+### Creating the DB:

 To get the application running you must install all the dependencies:

-    npm install
+    createdb -d premier_league

-Then seed the database and run the server:
+Then creating the tables within the db:

-    npm run seeds

-    npm run server:dev
+    psql -d premier_league -f db/premier_league.sql

+### If Postgres is not working try:

+If you are getting a Postgres related issue try the following:

+    brew uninstall postgresql

+    brew install postgresql@13

+    brew services start postgresql@13

+    brew link postgresql@13 --force

 ## Built with

 - [Python]
 - [Flask]
-- [PostgresMySQL]
+- [PostgreSQL]